Respect for Human Rights

 Item Contents

-Address to human right issues Forced labor and human trafficking, Child labor, Discrimination, Freedom of association and collective bargaining rights, Working hours, Wage and employment contract, Inhumane treatment, Privacy, Negative impact on local communities, Health and safety, Considerations for human rights in research and development
+Response to human rights issues Forced labor and human trafficking*, wages and employment contracts, child labor*, harassment and punishment, discrimination*, privacy, freedom of association and collective bargaining rights*, negative impact on local communities, ocupational health and safety*, consideration of human rights in research and development, long working hours

-Management Stakeholder engagement, Operation of reporting channels, Status of responsible procurement
+Management Stakeholder engagement, establishment of internal reporting hotlines, establishment of grievance mechanisms, implementation of responsible procurement

 Respect for Human Rights in Procurement

-In its Business Partner Code of Conduct, the Group defines its expectations to business partners that provide products and services to us to comply with and respect various international norms, including human rights.
+In our Business Partner Code of Conduct, the Group defines its expectations to business partners that provide products and services to us to comply with and respect various international norms, including human rights.
 We have been conducting a periodic Sustainable Procurement Survey based on this code.
-We also established an internal system to address issues that may be caused by business partners in fiscal year 2020.
+In fiscal year 2020, we also established an internal system to address issues that may be caused by business partners.

 Sustainable Procurement